My Second Parental Home

 This however has led to its own pitfalls and problems, living within my own comfort zone and also finding envy at every turn from peers, contemporaries and dare I say relatives too.
 I have come to realise that being privileged or being in a privileged position is not necessarily a privilege.

 The shaman exists on the edge of society, where he or she is able to view community from the periphery, upon the margins.
 I have always lived on the edge of town.
 I have felt most at home with clear access to fields, grassland, moorland, woods and shoreline.
 It is here that one can properly commune with nature and start to see where the social models we live under are failing, or going wrong altogether, and hence the apparent reason for me to want to remain separate from all of that.
-I just haven't found a valid alternative as yet that is right for me to move on to.

 My living accommodation, rather sadly, has for a long time been viewed by my friends and foes as a place where a great deal of projection can be placed upon it.
 Projection, as I have come to realise later in life, is just another form of bullying.
 When it is perceived that things are such a way when in reality they are far from it.